 The version 2 README has instructions for creating and simulating models.
 An example to get you started will be helpful, and additional examples to explain branching if you are ambitious.
 More complicated simulation files are available either from modelDB or associated with specific publications.
 A collection of the models used for software validation of version 2 is available here.

 Programs (in Python and c++) used to process the output data Postprocessing

-editing the makefile for your OS, then type make.
+editing the makefile for your OS and GENESIS installaion, then type make.
 Or you can install a pre-compiled version following the directions from here.

 Email me if you want Chemesis2.1, which was used to run all the published Hermissenda simulations.

 NEW!!
 We have begun using Moose to model single neurons and calcium dynamics.
 Out model spiny projection neuron is created using a declarative model format, which simplies using the same code to create other neuron types.
 Help with creating Moose models is provided in the tutorials section.